 A Simple Campaign Page Structure and Formula

-Alright, now that we’ve shared some general tips and tricks with you, let’s start getting a little more specific about how to create an awesome, persuasive fundraising campaign page.
+Alright, now that we’ve shared some design and formatting tips and tricks with you, let’s start getting a little more specific about how to create an awesome, persuasive fundraising campaign page.

 Remember when we talked about how professional copywriters copy formulas that are proven to work?
 We highly recommend you do the same to get better results from your campaign page without having to become an expert.

 We’ll show you how to use a simple “1-2-3-4 Formula” to craft a campaign page that gets you more donations.

 The formula is this: